HappyPathway/ai-library-framework/autodoc/dependencies.md

 HTTP library with thread-safe connection pooling, file post, and more.

-AgentRunResult(output='`urllib3` is a powerful, user-friendly HTTP client library for Python, widely used within the ecosystem for making web requests.
-Key features include client-side TLS/SSL verification, multipart file uploads, automatic request retries and redirect handling, support for various compression encodings (gzip, deflate, brotli, zstd), and HTTP/SOCKS proxy support.
-It simplifies common HTTP tasks that require more complex handling with standard libraries.')
+AgentRunResult(output='urllib3 is a powerful, user-friendly HTTP client for Python, widely used within the Python ecosystem.
+It provides critical features often missing from standard libraries, such as client-side TLS/SSL verification, file uploads with multipart encoding, request retries, redirect handling, support for various content encodings (gzip, deflate, brotli, zstd), and proxy support for HTTP/SOCKS.
+This makes it ideal for making robust, secure, and versatile web requests.')

 **Links:** [Website](https://pypi.org/project/urllib3/) | [Documentation](https://urllib3.readthedocs.io)